Unified Intelligence for Modern Investigations

-Here's what nobody says out loud in procurement meetings: most law enforcement technology wasn't designed for investigation.
-It was designed for records management, for compliance checkboxes, for vendor revenue models that profit from your data staying locked in their systems.
+Most law enforcement technology wasn't designed for investigation.
+It was designed for records management, compliance, and vendor revenue models that rely on data lock-in.

 The evidence platform